viam-soleng/viam-kuka/README.md

 # Viam KUKA Module

 This is a [Viam module](https://docs.viam.com/manage/configuration/#modules) for [KUKA](https://www.kuka.com/en-us)'s family of industrial arms.
-This module provides generalize framework for operating any compatible Kuka arm.
-This includes Kuka arm/controllers that utilize a TCP client connection and Kuka's EKI Manager.
+This module provides a general framework for operating any compatible Kuka arm.
+This includes Kuka arm/controllers that use a TCP client connection and Kuka's EKI Manager.

 This viam-kuka module is particularly useful in applications that require a Kuka arm to be operated in conjunction with other resources (such as cameras, sensors, actuators, CV) offered by the [Viam Platform](https://www.viam.com/) and/or separate through your own code.

 As an example, a recent demo was created utilizing a Kuka Arm, an [intelrealsense RGB-D camera](https://app.viam.com/module/viam/realsense), a [modbus](https://app.viam.com/module/viam-soleng/viam-modbus) connection to a PLC and [computer vision](https://docs.viam.com/ml/vision/) (YOLOv8) to create a mobile, face-tracking robot on the lookout for PPE equipment violators.

+> [!NOTE]
+> For more information on modules, see [Modular Resources](https://docs.viam.com/registry/#modular-resources).

 ## Configure your KUKA Arm

-After creating a new arm component resource and adding this module to your config, several attributes can be added to specify certain configurations of your arm:
+> [!NOTE]
+> Before configuring your Kuka Arm, you must [add a machine](https://docs.viam.com/fleet/machines/#add-a-new-machine).

+Navigate to the **CONFIGURE** tab of your machine’s page in [the Viam app](https://app.viam.com/).
+Click the **+** icon next to your machine part in the left-hand menu and select **Component**.
+Select the `arm` type, then search for and select the `arm / viam-kuka` model.
+Click **Add module**, then enter a name or use the suggested name for your base and click **Create**.

+On the new component panel, copy and paste the following attribute template into your base’s attributes field:

 ```json
 {